VedantMadane/vedantmadane.github.io/_posts/2026-04-02-shannon-communication-theory-sanskrit.md

 <summary>Lexicographical framework and morphological derivations</summary>
 <div class="prose-text">

 The translation of modern engineering terminology into Sanskrit cannot rely on mere phonetic transliteration; it requires strict adherence to morphological rules, utilizing the foundational roots (धातु) provided in the धातुपाठ.
-Following the lexicographical principles established by scholars of scientific Sanskrit such as Raghu Vira, technical terms must be constructed using a specific combination of prefixes (उपसर्ग), roots, and suffixes (प्रत्यय) to ensure absolute semantic precision.15
+Following the lexicographical principles established by scholars of scientific Sanskrit such as Raghu Vira, technical terms must be constructed using a specific combination of prefixes (उपसर्ग), roots and suffixes (प्रत्यय) to ensure absolute semantic precision.15

 Furthermore, existing words in vogue in other philosophical or scientific disciplines can be repurposed if their core semantic logic aligns with the mathematical concepts of information theory.2